Dr Russell Goodall

 |Professional activities and recognition||

 Russell has a long standing interest in public engagement and has been a STEM ambassador since 2010.
-As well as being Chair of the IoM3 Education Committee, and supporting the activities of the Schools Affiliate Scheme, he has developed and published several papers on practical demonstrations of materials issues using chocolate:
+As well as being Chair of the IoM3 Education Committee from 2015-2018, and supporting the activities of the Schools Affiliate Scheme, he has developed and published several papers on practical demonstrations of materials issues using chocolate:

 Russell also teaches a module on Public Engagement and Outreach to Doctoral Training Scheme students, supporting them to develop their own outreach ideas.
 Some of the notable outcomes of this module are the development of a “Materials Monopoly” board, shown at the Cheltenham Science festival and since produced at a larger scale by the Advanced Metallic Systems CDT for distribution throughout the UK, and stop motion animations directed at younger children.